 If you remember in my post on Breakout TAPs, there was a small problem when your network analyzer or monitoring device only had one network interface card (NIC).
 You could only look at the traffic going from ports A to B or the traffic going from ports B to A, but not at both streams of network traffic at the same time.
 Also, a breakout TAP can only send network traffic to a single analyzer or monitoring device.

-Now, breakout network TAPs are still a great solution for many situations, but nevertheless, engineers love solving problems – so they set out add more functionality by developing the Aggregating TAP.
+Now, breakout network TAPs are a great solution for many situations, but nevertheless, engineers love solving problems – so they set out add more functionality by developing data aggregation TAPs.

 Figure 2 (below) shows how the network traffic will flow between the two end devices and the monitoring ports.
 The monitor ports C and D will each receive all of the traffic on the link.
 The benefit is that now you can use an analyzer that has only one NIC and get to see all the traffic on the link.
-Another benefit is that all the traffic can be sent out to another monitoring tool, like a the Flowmon APM or DDoS appliances.
+Another benefit is that all the traffic can be sent out to another monitoring tool, like an application performance monitoring (APM) or Denial-of-service attack (DDoS).

 The Aggregating mode of a TAP maintains the same safety feature as the Breakout mode.
 If the TAP were to lose power for any reason, the link will continue to flow with minimum interruption based on IEEE Standards (Figure 3).
 If the media is fiber or copper at 10/100Mbps, there is no interruption.